Skip to main content

 Preventing Weight Gain – Just Find 50

 Weight gain or loss is all about changes in the calories you eat and burn.
-For example, a small change of only 100 calories/day will result in a 10 pound weight gain over a year.
-So here's your job:
+For example, a small change of only 100 calories/day will result in a 10-pound weight gain over a year.
+So, here's your job:

 1. Find 50 calories to cut out of your diet.
 Do this by looking for sources of fat in your diet that you can eliminate or make a lower fat substitution.
 Increase your intake of fruits, vegetables, and higher fiber foods.
 Finally, watch out for alcohol!
 It's a source of extra calories.
 It increases the odds of overeating.
 And it's a strong smoking trigger for many people.

 2. Find 50 more calories that you are willing to add to your activity level.
 Do this by finding ways to waste calories – take stairs, park farther away, take the dog for a walk.
 Also add short (5 to 10 minute) blocks of activity, like walking, to your schedule.
-Fifty calories is about a ½ mile of walking – about 10 minutes.
+Fifty calories equate to about a ½ mile of walking – about 10 minutes.

 To find more information about weight control, visit the websites for the American Dietetic Association, the American Obesity Association, or the Weight Loss Information Network.

-Action Plan for Week 11:
+Our Action Plan for Week 11:

 • Make a list of the high fat foods that you tend to eat frequently.
 Pick one or two that you would be willing to switch to a lower fat alternative.